c-oreills/kettle/readme.md

 #### Configuration

+Create a directory called my_kettle.

-Create a file called rollout.py that contains the following:
+Create a file called rollout.py in my_kettle that contains the following:

 ```python
 from kettle.rollout import Rollout